watem-sedem/watem-sedem/docs/choices.rst

 TC Model
 ########

-The Transport Capacity (TC) can be calculated in two ways in CN-WS.
+The Transport Capacity (TC) can be calculated in two ways in WaTEM/SEDEM.
 The default method is the method proposed by Van Oost et al. (2000):

 .. math::